 I think Grant also believed, however, that his troops could break through at Cold Harbor.
 He’d seen Union soldiers do it at Chattanooga.
 He had seen Union soldiers do it on May 12th in the Battle of Spotsylvania when they smashed through the northern arc of the Mule Shoe salient.

 When the men heard about this, many of them believed that they would not have a very good chance to survive.
-They knew how difficult that was to carry entrenched positions.
+They knew how difficult it was to carry entrenched positions.
 One of Grant’s staff officers rode among the soldiers at Cold Harbor, and he said he found them calmly writing their names and addresses on pieces of paper and pinning those pieces of paper to the backs of their blouses.
 The men were hoping that if they were killed these little pieces of paper would allow someone to identify their bodies.

 Most of the attacks lasted fewer than 30 minutes, and in the space of a relatively brief time, 7,500 Federals were shot down.
 Added to 5,000 casualties Grant had suffered the preceding two days, on June 1 and 2, this is another 12,500 casualties at Cold Harbor; Confederate losses, probably about 1,500.